ColoradoDemography/Server-and-Website-Documentation/README.md

 This content can be written and committed directly to the [coloradodemography.github.io](https://github.com/ColoradoDemography/coloradodemography.github.io) repository without ever leaving Github.
 However, one of our goals was 'ease of everyday use', and there is an easier way.
 For most content creation, we use [prose.io](http://prose.io/).
 It provides a more classical WYSIWYG (what you see is what you get) interface to editing content, while subtly and inobtrusively teaching markdown at the same time (try it - you'll see what I mean).

 It gets even better.
-Whenever you make a change to the website (through prose.io or Github), Github will automatically re-build the changed pages for you.
-Your edits are automatic and nearly instantaneous.
+Whenever you make a change to the website (through prose.io or Github), Github will automatically run Jekyll (on their servers!) to re-build the changed pages for you.
+Your edits will be published on your production site within seconds.

 Did I mention that Github hosts Jekyll sites for free?
 And that you can even use your own domain name?